 For some industries, such as hospitality, entertainment, and sports, it is impossible to operate business from the comfort of one’s home.
 In these cases, with goals and expectations being heavily adjusted, it would make sense if performance review cycles remained relatively infrequent.
 However, they would need to take place at least once in a quarter.

 On the other hand, organizations that are able to move a large part of their employee population to remote work can anticipate much fewer disruptions to their business and comparatively more frequent virtual performance reviews.
 This approach could benefit the employee experience with a sense of normalcy and slight stability and would also guarantee their jobs in the future.
 Depending on the business context and the maturity of performance management process maturity, adapting evaluation processes to suit significant changes in the organizational environment would be ideal!

 Don't forget to check out: 6 Reasons Why You Need A Performance Management System in Maldives

 The solution for an effective performance review is right in front of you!

 To mitigate bias, peopleHum offers top features within performance management like 360-degree feedback, which democratizes the appraisal process and incorporates the perspectives of many voices, regardless of their position in the organizational ladder.
-Confidentiality and holistic feedback is garnered from co-workers and managers alike.
+By choosing a Performance Management System, confidentiality and holistic feedback is garnered from co-workers and managers alike.
 The self-assessment surveys also give employees a sneak peek into self-reflection and a process of mindfulness where they become cognizant of their capabilities and flaws and would be the best to judge areas wherein they require improvement.

 Apart from an array of feedback templates to choose from, this one-of-a-kind HCM software also lets you customize feedback templates.
 The feature of 1 on 1s, where the manager gets a personalized chat with each employee proffers more connection and fosters a healthy work atmosphere between people at every level of the hierarchy.